electron-vite/electron-vite-vue/README.md

 ## Use Electron, NodeJs API

-> 🚧 By default, using Electron or NodeJS API in the rederer process is discouraged.
-For anyone who needs to bypass this security constrain, take a look at this template 👉 **[electron-vite-boilerplate](https://github.com/caoxiemeihao/electron-vite-boilerplate)**
+> 🚧 By default, using Electron or NodeJS API in the rederer process is strongly discouraged.
+For anyone who needs to bypass the security constraints, take a look at this template 👉 **[electron-vite-boilerplate](https://github.com/caoxiemeihao/electron-vite-boilerplate)**

 As electron suggested, if you need access to the Electron and NodeJS API in the renderer process, you need to create a context bridge and expose the APIs you need to the renderer process.

-Note that if your project uses typescript, you also need to add type declearations to `Window` interface.
+Note that if your project uses typescript, you also need to add type declarations to the `Window` interface.

 * **packages/preload/index.ts**